MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/react-native.md

 Before you begin, please make sure that the following prerequisites are met:

 * You are using a React Native project that runs React Native 0.34 or later.
-* You are targeting devices that are running Android Version 4.0.3/API level 15 or later, or iOS version 8.0 or later.
+* You are targeting devices that are running on Android Version 4.0.3/API level 15 or later, or iOS version 8.0 or later.
 * The default way to use the SDK requires [Cocoapods](https://cocoapods.org).
 Nonetheless, it is possible to link the SDK manually.

 ## 2. Create your app in the Mobile Center Portal to optain the App Secret